EnglishScript/english-script/src/words/README_WordNET.txt

 3. Export it to CSV.

+4. Remove duplicate lines:

+   sort -u unsorted.csv > sorted.csv

-4. Write new Python script to combine words in CSV to words.dat.
+5. Write new Python script to combine words in CSV to words.dat.